 It was hard for the Yakuts, Evenks, Odulami and Chukchi to leave their republic, which is 10 times the size of Germany by area.
 It was a pity to part with their wealth: with collective farm herds of deer, with 140 millions of hectares of Dahurian larch sprinkled with glitter of forest lakes, with billions of tons of coking coal.
 Everything was expensive: the blue artery of the Lena River, and the gold veins, and mountains with loaches and stony placers.
 But what to do ?
 We must hurry.
 German hordes attacked Moscow, Hitler brought a knife over the heart of the Soviet people.

-With Vasily, who was also in the same division, they agreed to stick together and asked the commander to give them a machine gun.
-The commander also promised two weeks before they reached Moscow, patiently explaining the device of the sighting device and its parts to the brothers.
-The commander with his eyes closed in the sight of the enchanted soldiers deftly dismantled and assembled the car.
-Both Yakuts on the way learned how to handle a machine gun.
-Of course, they understood that there was still much to be mastered before they became real machine-gunners: it was necessary to work shooting over their advancing soldiers, shooting at targets - suddenly appearing, quickly hiding and moving, learning how to hit planes and tanks.
-The commander assured that all this will come with time, in the experience of fighting.
-Fight for the soldier is the most important school.
+They agreed with Vasily, who was also in the same division, to stick together and asked the commander to give them a machine gun.
+The commander promised two weeks, while getting to Moscow, patiently explained to the brothers the device of the sights and its details.
+The commander with his eyes closed in front of the enchanted soldiers deftly dismantled and assembled the car.
+Both Yakuts learned how to handle a machine gun along the way.
+Of course, they understood that there was still much to be mastered before they became real machine gunners: they had to practice firing at their advancing soldiers, firing at targets - suddenly appearing, quickly hiding and moving, learn to hit on planes and tanks.
+The commander assured that all this will come with time, in the experience of battles.
+Fighting for a soldier is the most important school.

 The commander was Russian, but before graduating from a military school, he lived in Yakutia, worked on gold and diamond mines and knew well that the sharp eye of the Yakut sees far, does not lose animal traces either in the grass, on the moss, or on the stones and Accuracy hits a little shooters in the world, equal to the Yakuts.